kmlm/wishLit-front-end/README.md

 ## Development Process

 I completed the project with a one to many relationship between a user and books.
-The Wish list relies on the books resource and pulls individual rows from that table to display for the user.
+The wish list is a representation of the books resource and pulls individual rows from that table to display for the user.

 After setting up the relationship between user and books in the API and establishing the routes and testing via curl scripts, I started the workflow on the Front End.

 I set up the page with HTML and CSS.
 Last project, I did not use modals and instead used different divs for login, sign up, etc. That made for a lot of hides and shows and ended up confusing me in the end when trying to troubleshoot and finish the project.
 This time, I decided to use modals to make life easier from that perspective.
-Modals were set up for Sign up, sign in, change password, addLit, and editLit.
+Modals were set up for sign up, sign in, change password, addLit, and editLit.
 Bootstrap buttons were used for sign out, myLit, and removing lit from the list.
 I used form fields in the modals where a user needed to enter information and then getFormFields() in the javascript to pull that information.

 I set up authorization first for sign up, sign in, change password, and sign out.
 That process was straightforward as I was able to use code from the last project.